ruby/www.ruby-lang.org/en/news/_posts/2018-02-24-ruby-2-6-0-preview1-released.md

 As of 2.6.0-preview1, we're just preparing infrastructure for JIT and very few optimizations are implemented.
 You can measure some of potential improvements in micro benchmarks with this release, but it is NOT ready for benchmarking final performance of Ruby's JIT compiler, especially for large programs like Rails applications.

-We're going to implement method iniling in JIT compiler, which is expected to increase Ruby's performance in order of magnitude.
+We're going to implement method inlining in JIT compiler, which is expected to increase Ruby's performance significantly.

 Also, we're planning to increase the supported platforms, and the next plan is to support Visual Studio.